SOAR

 • Continuous documentation of all events

-We have experience with many leading SOAR vendors.
+We have experience with many leading SOAR manufacturers.

-In addition, SECUINFRA has strategic partnerships with Swimlane and Palo Alto Networks to get the most out of SOAR.
+SECUINFRA also has strategic partnerships with Swimlane and Palo Alto Networks to get the most out of SOAR*.

-The SOAR system supports the work of security analysts in a targeted manner, but cannot replace them.
+The SOAR system specifically supports the work of security analysts, but cannot replace it.
 A SOAR system automates recurring tasks, aggregates alarms of one alarm type or reacts to threats with specific measures.
-A SOAR also helps to implement an efficient way of working by bringing together all security-relevant systems, information and people on one platform.
+A SOAR also helps to implement efficient working methods by bringing together all security-relevant systems, information and people on one platform.

 NO. A SIEM system is responsible for the initial detection of potential security incidents.
-After the initial alert from the SIEM system, it is the security analyst’s job to contextualize it and assess the threat to the organization.
-If the alarm turns out to be a concrete threat, it is necessary to react accordingly within the framework of the incident response process and to take appropriate protective measures.
+After the initial alert from the SIEM system, it is the security analyst’s job to contextualize it and assess the threat to the company.
+If the alarm turns out to be a concrete threat, it is necessary to react accordingly as part of the incident response process and take appropriate protective measures.

-A SOAR supports the security analyst in all steps after the initial alarm.
-This includes the automation of recurring analysis steps, the central control of various security tools and the continuous documentation of all steps performed and their results.
+A SOAR supports the security analyst in all work steps after the initial alarm.
+This includes the automation of recurring analysis steps, the central control of various security tools and the continuous documentation of all steps carried out and their results.

 More and more companies want to improve their security process with a SOAR – but this is difficult or even impossible, especially with small budgets or a lack of in-house IT security experts.
-SECUINFRA offers you the possibility to realize your individual SOAR according to a modular principle.
+SECUINFRA gives you the opportunity to realize your individual SOAR according to the modular principle.
 Our experts work with you to plan the implementation and optimization of various analysis scenarios and automations.

 SOAR areas